The British banking sector is taking a stand against cyber-crime by preventing customers from making cash transfers to crypto exchanges.

-What UK banks have banned crypto buying, and what banks allow it?
+What UK banks have banned crypto buying?

-One thing to note is that banks will not involve themselves if you are buying cryptocurrencies from FCA regulated companies such as eToro.
+One thing to note is that banks will not involve themselves if you are buying cryptocurrencies from FCA-regulated companies such as eToro^.

-eToro is considered safe because its UK arm is regulated by top-tier financial authorities and it is a well-known fintech company.
+eToro^ is considered safe because its UK arm is regulated by top-tier financial authorities and it is a well-known fintech company.

 UK Banks: